Vikasnagar7492/backend-developer-php-wordpress-handson/README.md

 1. **Setup WordPress Plugin**
     - Create a new plugin folder in the  wp-content/plugins directory.
-    - Inside the folder, create a main PHP file (e.g.,  custom-api-plugin.php ) and add the plugin header information.
+    - Create a main PHP file inside the folder and add the plugin header information.
 2. **Register Custom Namespace for REST APIs**
-    - Use the  register\_rest\_route function to create a custom namespace (e.g.,  custom/v1 ).
+    - Use the  register\_rest\_route function to create a custom namespace.
     - Define the routes for data submission and retrieval.
 3. **Implement Authentication Mechanism**
-    - Use WordPress's built-in authentication methods or create a custom authentication handler (an authentication plugin can be used to reduce development time)
+    - create a custom authentication handler (an authentication plugin can be used to reduce development time)
     - Ensure that authentication is required to access the APIs.
 4. **Handle Form Submission**
-    - Create an endpoint to receive form data from a form
+    - Create an endpoint to receive form data from a form/API call
     - Validate the incoming data for required fields and correct format.
 5. **Data Validation and Storage**
     - On successful validation, store the data in a custom database table along with required database constraints.